DanielLin94144/DanielLin94144.github.io/_pages/about.md

 Recent News
 ======
-* (03/2023) Join Amazon Alexa Speech team as research scientist intern in 2023 summer @ Seattle.
+* (03/2023) Joined Amazon Alexa Speech team as research scientist intern in 2023 summer @ Seattle.
 * (02/2023) My internship work with Amazon Alexa has been accepted by [ICASSP 2023](https://2023.ieeeicassp.org/)!
 * (01/2023) Our paper "On the Utility of Self-supervised Models for Prosody-related Tasks", cooperating with Prof. Nigel Ward of UTEP, won the [Best Paper Award](https://slt2022.org/best-papers.php) of IEEE SLT 2022!
 * (09/2022) *SUPERB-prosody* is accepted by [SLT 2022](https://slt2022.org/).